 Germany - Karlsruhe University of Applied Sciences & EcoPhi: R&D Plant - Smart Irrigation

-To always be technically up to date and to be able to offer the best possible quality also in the future, EcoPhi cooperates with the University of Applied Sciences Karlsruhe in many projects.
+To always be technically up to date and be able to offer the best possible quality in the future just like today, EcoPhi cooperates with the University of Applied Sciences Karlsruhe in many projects.
 The Karlsruhe University of Applied Sciences also provides support with specific know-how on the topics of water supply, sensor technology or water treatment.

 Karlsruhe is home to a test facility that can be used to pilot new technologies or check components in long-term tests.
 This is a fully functional small-scale pumping system that incorporates all the components of large-scale pumping systems in rural regions.
 The pumped water is used to supply a drip irrigation system, which irrigates a garden automatically and intelligently.
 The system can be flexibly adjusted to map different irrigation profiles.